-All Personnel are expected to comply with applicable laws and regulations (collectively, the "Laws") of Canada and any other country where Canfor carries on business or operates.
-No Personnel shall commit or condone an illegal act, or to instruct other Personnel to do so on behalf of Canfor.
+All Canfor Personnel are expected to comply with applicable laws and regulations of Canada and any other country where Canfor carries on business.
+No Director, Officer or Employee, no matter what position or title he or she holds, is ever expected to commit or condone an illegal act, or to instruct other Canfor Personnel to do so on behalf of Canfor.